Why Now Is the Best Time to Launch A Venture Studio

 Strategic benefits of the venture studio model above and beyond economic returns

-High Alpha Innovation develops venture studios with corporate, university, and government partners.
+High Alpha Innovation develops venture studios with corporate, university, and public-sector partners.

 While all venture studios must ultimately deliver attractive economic returns to successfully raise the next fund, our partners are often making a bet on a new venture studio for more strategic reasons.